Frycos/frycos.github.io/_posts/2024-07-10-dynamics-ups-and-downs.markdown

 </aspNetCore>
 ```

 We find a process running from `C:\inetpub\wwwroot\BC230\Prod.Client.WebCoreApp.exe`.
-This process seems to based on
+This process seems to be based on
 ASP.NET Core and the `hostingModel` equals to `OutOfProcess`.
 Looking at more [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-8.0), I learnt that
 an application can run in two modes with IIS: *in-process* or *out-of-process*.